5T33Z0/Clover-Crate/ACPI/README.md

 macOS will call `_DSM` methods of Device objects with only two arguments at first.
 When this occurs, the method should return `3`.
 So all you need to do is check if `Arg2` exists (is non-zero).
 If it doesn't, return `3`.
 If it does, return whatever properties you want macOS to use for that device.

 In other words, `store` is saving information you want to hand over to macOS as a local variable via the `DTGP` method.
-So its whole purpose is to handle macOS-specific behavior without breaking non-macOS behavior - like running Windows on real Macs (with Bootcamp) for example.
+So its whole purpose is to handle macOS-specific behavior without breaking non-macOS behavior - like running Windows on real Macs (with Boot Camp) for example.

 #### AddHDMI